FilippoMB/The-expressive-power-of-pooling-in-GNNs/README.md

 More details about the Select-Reduce-Connect framework can be found [here](https://arxiv.org/abs/2110.05292).

-If certain criteria are met on the GNN layers before pooling, on the $\texttt{SEL}$, and the $\texttt{RED}$ functions, then enough information is preserved in the coarsened graph.
+If certain conditions are met on the GNN layers before pooling, on the $\texttt{SEL}$, and the $\texttt{RED}$ functions, then enough information is preserved in the coarsened graph.
 In particular, if two graphs $\mathcal{G}_ 1$ and $\mathcal{G}_ 2$ are WL-distinguishable, their coarsened versions $\mathcal{G}_ {1_P}$ and $\mathcal{G}_{2_P}$ will also be WL-dinstinguishable.

 <img src="./figs/framework.png" width="523" height="235">